-In 2014, Letekidan got involved with an Irish Aid-supported programme.
+In 2014, Letekidan got involved with a programme that is Irish Aid funded.
 This programme has helped Letekidan, and others like her, by giving her money to buy some sheep, and training to know how to look after them.
 She started with five sheep, and over time increased her flock to nineteen.
 She then sold some sheep and invested the money into a small business producing beer from barley.
 She opened a bank account.
 Two years later she has enough, between her savings and her money from her business, to pay for food, school and healthcare for her family.